wwylab/CliPP/README.md

 CliP can run on samples with up to 50,000 SNVs on a machine with 256GB memory.
 It may require more memory when there are more SNVs.
 When that happens, we apply a downsampling strategy, as implemented in all other subclonal reconstruction methods.

+Furthermore, CliP is automatically run in parallel when users have multiple cores available.

 ## Input data sample
 There are three required input files: